Sociology in Switzerland

 Since decades, numerous empirical studies have revealed that firms which substitute work for capital usually experience a considerable rise in the average level of skills.
 The reasons for this are because

-b) the proportion of personnel costs involved in the overall costs have become so small that companies are quite willing to prove generous in the further training (as well as the remuneration) of their staff (cf. Fullan 1970: Blauner 1964: 124ff).
+b) the proportion of personnel costs involved in the overall costs have become so small that companies

-It is in this context that researchers like Gottschall/Mickler/Neubert have found that it is the typing and filing staff (particularly affected by computerization) who are entrusted with additional, more narrowly specialized duties (e.g. data acquisition), resulting in a rise in the skill requirement (Gottschall et al. 1985).
+It is in this context that researchers like Gottschall et. al (1985) have found that it is the typing and filing staff (particularly affected by computerization) who are entrusted with additional, more narrowly specialized duties (e.g. data collection), resulting in a rise in the skill requirement.
 Conversely, well-qualified staff (clerks, editors and managers) are often asked to take on less demanding activities (e.g. text production, correspondence, etc.) in the absence of secretarial employees (Katz et al. 1987: 107).
 The outcome of this is that a general downsizing of the workforce is associated with an overproportional reduction in less qualified staff.
-This would explain why the number of apprenticeships for simple office jobs has been falling heavily in recent years (unlike those for commercial employees).
-8)
+This would explain why the number of apprenticeships for simple office jobs has been falling heavily in recent years (unlike those for commercial employees).8) Whereas in past decades a rapidly expanding "office proletariat" had arisen, the average skill level of commercial personnel began to rise again since the late 1970s (Baethge/Oberbeck 1986: 316, 318; Huisinga 1990: 103).

 3. Informalization of the operational structures

 The dissolution of distinct role structures engenders fundamental insecurity for the individual worker in relation to his company identity and status, the upshot being that the skill profiles attached to the particular job roles are becoming more indeterminate and that management itself can no longer clearly indicate to staff in which direction they should continue to improve their qualifications (Brooks 1995).
-In this situation, then, it is all the more important that firms should have clearly outlined strategies, mission statements und enterprise philosophies, from which the qualification requirements can be derived (Brooks 1995).
-To the extent that this fails to occur, the staff are given the chance to define their job specifications for themselves: with the consequence that idiosyncratic-individual value orientations and cultural (e.g. ethnical) characteristics gain more influence on work roles and intraorganizational conditions (Brooks 1995).
+In this situation, then, it is all the more important that firms should have clearly outlined strategies, mission statements und enterprise philosophies from which the qualification requirements can be derived (Brooks 1995).
+To the extent that this fails to occur, the staff are given leeway to define their job specifications for themselves: with the consequence that idiosyncratic-individual value orientations and cultural (e.g. ethnical) characteristics gain more influence on work roles and intraorganizational conditions (Brooks 1995).

 4. Closer linkage of technical and commercial knowledge

 As internal company processes are defragmented, it is not only highly routinized roles that become eliminated in the manufacturing process, but also highly professional roles, since these are likewise based on a high degree of specialization.
 There is, for instance, no longer a place for engineers who only wish to apply their narrow professional, technical qualifications (Pal 1995).
-They all must integrate themselves into teams in which quite different skills (foresight, empathy, communicative proficiency, ability to relate to working practice, etc.) are demanded of them (Hammer/Champy 1995: 93ff).
+They all must integrate themselves into teams in which quite different skills (foresight, empathy, communicative proficiency, ability to relate to working practice, etc.) are demanded of them (Hammer/Champy 1995: 93ff.).

 "The members of a process team who collectively shoulder the responsibility for the overall process and are not simply in charge of individual stages have a completely different professional view of things.
 They share with the other team members the responsibility for the overall process and are not just familiar with a small part of the work.
 They must draw on a broader range of skills in their everyday work, as well as possess a much greater overview.
 While not all team members will take on exactly the same duties (ultimately they differ in their knowledge and ability), the boundaries between their responsibilities are becoming blurred."
 (Hammer/Champy 1995: 94).

 What is increasingly in demand is "network thinking", which makes reference to all the interconnections of a technical system or company process - not just to detailed knowledge of certain aspects.
-The imparting of such skills in the context of formal vocational training methods is proving very difficult because modular training programmes, which proceed from the discreteness of various specialist areas, cannot be applied (cf. Egli von Matt 1995).
+The imparting of such skills in the context of formal vocational training methods is difficult because modular training programmes, which proceed from the discreteness of various specialist areas, cannot be applied (cf. Egli von Matt 1995).

 Evidently this development creates friction wherever traditional occupations have pursued a policy of strict professionalization.
 Thus, traditional German industry is characterized by a distinct professional orientation on the part of the technical engineers, whose main interest lies in perfecting technical solutions, without worrying about how these are to be manufactured or marketed.
 Such an attitude appears dysfunctional today because the competitiveness of companies relies more heavily than before on their ability to dovetail their research and development to manufacturing and marketing.
-This requires of the engineers that they break with professional purist thinking ("l'art pour l'art") and instead "recontextualize" their activity by entering into a close cooperative relationship with the other company departments.
+This requires engineers who break with professional purist thinking ("l'art pour l'art") and instead "recontextualize" their activity by entering into a close cooperative relationship with the other company departments.

 "For the work of the engineers the trend of 'recontextualization' is of prime importance.
 Engineering within mass production was an activity 'apart', often very differently organized and performed in individual organizations or suborganizational departments.
 Mutual bulkheads, 'walls' between the departments, sector-specific solution priorities, deficient integration of the overall manufacturing chain and highly elaborate technical design standards generated the familiar productivity-curbing effects.
 Recontextualization means that the individual engineering work is combined into bundles of related development activities where communication and coordination is at the heart of the collective work....
 The engineering work of constructing and developing becomes reintegrated into a meaningful context of product and process development."
 (Weber/Seltz 1994:177).

-In Switzerland too, the strengths of the company management still seem to lie too heavily on the side of specialized technical knowledge (with engineers, for example, occupying many management positions), while in the areas of marketing, sales, administration and communication there is a dangerous deficit (Bobilier 1993).
+Also in Switzerland, the strengths of the company management still seem to lie too heavily on the side of specialized technical knowledge (with engineers, for example, occupying many management positions), while in the areas of marketing, sales, administration and communication there is a dangerous deficit (Bobilier 1993).
 As a corrective measure, young Swiss managers are nowadays increasingly encouraged to study for an MBA (Master of Business Administration) at Harvard, Stanford and other top-class universities in the USA.
 This has brought a new management culture to Swiss companies, which unlike the established Swiss enterprise culture is less technically oriented, but based on a close meshing of technical, commercial, administrative and entrepreneurial aspects.
-In short, it is a model which is aimed at the greater integration of various company functions which have become too much structurally segregated in the past (cf. Beyeler 1995).
+In short, it is a model which is aimed at a greater reintegration of various company functions which have become too much structurally segregated in the past (cf. Beyeler 1995).
 Such polyvalent managers are also well-equipped for setting up and developing new company divisions (e.g. in peripheral countries).
 Thus, they constitute an indispensible resource for the internationalization of an enterprise.

-4. 5 Team empowerment
+4.5 Team empowerment

 "With clearly demarcated managerial authority and with precisely defined responsibilities, friction at the level of relations was always dysfunctional.
 However, through the separation of head (manager) and hand (managed), the relation between quality of instruction and work was still possible.
 The much narrower and qualitatively different cooperation between managers and workers since then has made disruptions at the interpersonal level increasingly more likely, if only through the growing number of contacts.
 Inefficient conflict resolution and developments may at the same time impede creative solutions through destructive discussions, which apply less to the problem than to the person."
 (Müller/Adelt 1990: 241).

 Accordingly, it has become more decisive that all employees command a common language, observe consensual forms of informal association and, wherever possible, originate from a relatively homogeneous socio-cultural environment.
-9) This can mean, for example, that companies will limit their recruitment to relatively narrow population segments that have the necessary characteristics (e.g. to the autochthonous middle classes) and attach a higher status to such "ascribed" social characteristics than to school achievements or specialized knowledge.
+9) This can imply, for example, that companies will limit their recruitment to relatively narrow population segments that have the necessary characteristics (e.g. to the autochthonous middle classes) and attach a higher status to such "ascribed" social characteristics than to school achievements or specialized knowledge.

-Insofar as teamwork is accompanied by a general intensification of horizontal interaction processes, productivity nowadays depends more on the "emergent" properties of group collectives rather than on the sum of individual skills.
+Insofar as teamwork is accompanied by a general intensification of horizontal interaction processes, productivity nowadays depends more on the "emergent" properties of groups and departments rather than on the sum of individual skills.
 In other words: a team composed of highly qualified individuals can produce much feebler achievements than a group made up of staff who are on average less talented, but are nevertheless able to work in harmony with each other (Stevens /Campion 1994).
 A complex combination of character traits and social skills (e.g. "helpfulness", "ability to handle conflict", "openness", "tolerance" and the like) is demanded of the members of successful teams.
 These are generally hard to define and measure empirically and are therefore often paraphrased in less meaningful terms such as "team skills" or "interpersonal competence" (cf. Stevens/Campion 1994).

+Because these requirements extend into areas of subtle non-verbal sensitivities and communicative abilities (Stevens/Campion 1994), it seems barely conceivable that "team competencies" could ever be reliably taught within the framework of planned training and education courses.
+Companies are obliged instead to select through an adequate system of recruitment those employees who, because of their cultural origins and domestic socialization, possess the necessary skills at this basic (= usually less conscious and controllable) level of individual behaviour.
+This too is not easy because there are no reliable instruments for determining the desired skills ex ante, and, what is more, because the skills involved can normally have positive or negative implications depending on the precise way they are enacted.
 Hence "conflict resolution skills" are demanded, but not of a kind that thrive on argument.
-Or "loyalty" is demanded, not blind obedience, which might stand in the way of the equally important need to be innovative and critical.
+Or "loyalty" is demanded, but certainly not blind obedience, which might stand in the way of the equally important need to be innovative and critical.
 Or "helpfulness" is encouraged, though this should never go so far that a person neglects their responsibilities or fails to respect the province of their colleagues.
-Similar ambivalences exist with regard to the composition of the teams: heterogeneity is, on the one hand, a resource because it increases the wealth of knowledge and advice available and, on the other, a risk because it makes harmonious cooperation and consensual decision-making difficult (Stevens/Campion 1994).
+Similar ambivalences exist with regard to the composition of the teams: heterogeneity is, on the one hand, a resource because it increases the wealth of knowledge and advice available and, on the other, an unquestionable risk because it may make harmonious cooperation and consensual decision-making more difficult to achieve (Stevens/Campion 1994).

-It seems certain that senior staff involved with work teams are nowadays required to make their leadership skills transparent and to justify their decisions by reasoned argument since team members are in a better position than traditional "subordinates" to judge critically the behaviour of their bosses and to articulate their differences of opinion in a competent manner (Müller/Adelt 1990: 240).
-As Bechtler (1985) defines it, it is possible to speak of a "demythologizing of management", which causes the acknowledgement of managerial authority to depend more on actual competence and personal charisma since the formal status alone no longer commands sufficient authority.
+Unquestionably, senior staff involved with work teams are nowadays required to make their leadership skills transparent and to justify their decisions by reasoned argument since team members are in a better position than traditional "subordinates" to judge critically the behaviour of their bosses and to articulate their differences of opinion in a competent manner (Müller/Adelt 1990: 240).
+According to Bechtler (1985) we can witness a "demythologizing of management": making the acknowledgement of managerial authority more dependent on actual competence and personal charisma since the formal status alone no longer commands sufficient authority.
+The higher up the hierarchy a person progresses the more the emphasis shifts towards these more diffuse "soft skills", which the applicant is already supposed to possess - or is at best believed capable of acquiring in very laborious resocialization processes (Kemp 1996: 25).

 In general, team structures help to socialize the staff more strongly and irreversibly into the particular culture and technology of the firms.
 This means that the skills acquired within the work remain essentially firm-related (i.e. specific to the technical system employed), so that staff depend on finding sufficient recognition for their skills inside their company.